Ziauddin135/WeatherForecast/README.md

 Application can be deployed as spring boot application providing 2 arguments as:-
 # mvn spring-boot:run -Dspring-boot.run.arguments="--zipcode=29605 --dayOfForcast=2"

+example of the output for provided input argument will be printed in the console as:-

+ # output==>YYYY-MM-DD Minimum Temp forcasted is ==> Temperature at 12:0:0 HRS

 	Arguments to be passed to the the spring application are --zipcode=29605 --dayOfForcast=2 where --zipcode is the zip code of the city whose temperature to be forecast --dayOfForcast is the day from today's date for which temperature needs to be forecast and should be less than 5 days